saif8091/cls_multispec_uas/README.md

 conda env create -f environment.yml python=3.9
 conda activate cls_multispec
 ```
-**Note**: The file should be downloaded and placed as data directory in the project root.
-Otherwise the code will break.
+**Note**: The data should be downloaded and placed as data directory in the project root.
 Look [here](#project-structure) for detailed directory structure.

 ## **Preprocessing and feature generation**
 Run the following code: